xydix/speech-to-phrase/README.md

 **NOTE:** This library is in beta!
 Expect things to change and break.

-A local speech-to-text system that is personalized with your [Home Assistant](https://www.home-assistant.io/) device names.
+A fast, local speech-to-text system that is personalized with your [Home Assistant](https://www.home-assistant.io/) device names.

 Speech-to-phrase is not a general purpose speech recognition system.
 Instead of answering the question "what did the user say?", it answers "which of the phrases I know did the user say?".
 This is accomplished by combining [pre-defined sentence templates](speech_to_phrase/sentences) with the names of your Home Assistant [entities, areas, and floors](https://www.home-assistant.io/getting-started/concepts-terminology/) that have been [exposed to Assist](https://www.home-assistant.io/voice_control/voice_remote_expose_devices/).